TheYorkshireDev/TeamCity-Phabricator-Plugin/readme.md

+<h2>UPDATE: The TC side of the plugin is not in use due to performance concerns - we have replaced this functionality with bash scripts that can be found in the patch template on TC</h2>

 <h2>Automattic Development Notes:</h2>

 The current production version for the TeamCity Plugin can be found in tearmicty-release/v1.1.
 The php files for the phabricator side of the plugin can be found in phabricator-release/v1.1: